-A number of people enjoy morning coffee, and it can also be a great way to catch up with friends and family.
-Most cafés offer free Wi-Fi, so people can also get their work done while guzzling a snack.
-But, visiting your local coffee shop often can put rather a strain on your wallet.
-Keep reading as we go over several coffee spending statistics that you should know this year.
+Many people cherish their morning coffee, and it serves as an excellent opportunity to connect with friends and family.
+Numerous cafés provide free Wi-Fi, allowing patrons to work while enjoying a snack.
+However, frequent visits to your local coffee shop can significantly impact your budget.
+Continue reading as we explore several coffee spending statistics you should be aware of this year.

 Top 15 Coffee Spending Statistics